KoolieAid/nvim/README.md

 ## How to use
 ### Prerequisite
 1. Have `ripgrep` installed for telescope
-2. Have a C compiler installed (i.e. gcc, clang) for telescope
+2. Have a C compiler installed (i.e. gcc, clang) for tree-sitter
 3. Have Node JS v18+ installed for copilot

 ### Windows